KellerJordan/modded-nanogpt/README.md

 Direct contributors to these records: @Grad62304977, @bozavlado, myself

 Note: Of course, the original llm.c baseline is intended to be closer to a replication of GPT-2 than to an optimized LLM training.
-So it's no surprise that there is room to improve.
+So it's no surprise that there is room to improve - Karpathy himself says "llm.c still has a lot of pending optimizations'.
 In addition, many of these techniques are completely standard, such as rotary embeddings.
-The goal of this benchmark is simply to find out all the methods which actually work, because I'm going crazy reading all these LLM training papers which claim a huge speedup but then use their own weird idiosyncratic benchmarks and no one in the community knows if it's legit for months.
+The goal of this benchmark is simply to find out all the methods which actually work, because I'm going crazy reading all these LLM training papers which claim a huge speedup but then use their own weird idiosyncratic benchmarks and therefore no one in the community has any idea if it's legit for months.

 ## Muon optimizer